-In re

-Sticky's Holdings LLC, et al.,

-Debtors.1

-Chapter 11
+In re Chapter 11

-Case No. 24-10856
+VWS Holdco, Inc., et al., Case No. 25-10979 ()

-Joint Administration Requested
+Debtors.
+1 Joint Administration Requested

-DEBTORS' MOTION FOR INTERIM AND FINAL ORDERS (I) AUTHORIZING PAYMENT OF PREPETITION CLAIMS OF CERTAIN CRITICAL VENDORS AND (II) GRANTING RELATED RELIEF
+DEBTORS' MOTION FOR ENTRY OF INTERIM AND FINAL ORDERS (I) AUTHORIZING PAYMENT OF PREPETITION CLAIMS OF CERTAIN CRITICAL VENDORS, AND (II) GRANTING RELATED RELIEF

-The above-captioned debtors and debtors in possession (collectively, the "Debtors"), by and through their undersigned proposed counsel, hereby move this Court (the "Motion") for entry of interim and final orders pursuant to sections 105(a), 363(b), 364, 503(b)(9), 507(a), 1107(a) and 1108 of title 11 of the United States Code, 11 U.S.C. §§ 101-1532 (the "Bankruptcy Code"), as supplemented by rules 6003 and 6004(h) of the Federal Rules of Bankruptcy Procedure (the "Bankruptcy Rules") and Local Rule 9013-1(m) of the Local Rules of Bankruptcy Practice and Procedure of the United States Bankruptcy Court for the District of Delaware ("Local Rules"): (i) authorizing, but not directing, the Debtors to pay prepetition claims of certain vendors that are critical to the Debtors' ongoing business operations (the "Critical Vendors Claims Cap"); and (ii) granting related relief.
-In addition, the Debtors request that the Court schedule a final hearing (the "Final Hearing") on the Motion.
-In support of
+The above-captioned debtors and debtors in possession (collectively, the "Debtors"), by and through their undersigned proposed counsel, hereby move (the "Motion") the United States Bankruptcy Court for the District of Delaware (the "Court") for entry of interim and final orders pursuant to sections 105(a), 363(b), 364, 503(b)(9), 507(a), and 1107 of title 11 of the United States Code, 11 U.S.C. §§ 101-1532 (the "Bankruptcy Code"), rules 6003 and 6004(h) of the Federal Rules of Bankruptcy Procedure (the "Bankruptcy Rules"), and rule 9013-1(m) of the Local Rules of Bankruptcy Practice and Procedure of the United States Bankruptcy Court for the District of Delaware (the "Local Rules"): (i) authorizing, but not directing, the Debtors to pay prepetition claims of certain vendors that are critical to the Debtors' ongoing business operations (collectively, the "Critical Vendors") in an amount not to exceed \$300,000 on an interim basis and up to \$500,000 on a final basis (the "Critical Vendors Claims Cap")2; and (ii) granting related relief.
+In